Ludovica Poliero

 Umbriano is a castle currently abandoned in the municipality of Ferentillo (Terni).
 Built on the Northside of Monte Sant'Angelo in 890 after the Saracen invasions in Umbria.
 The fort was in a dominant location and hard to attack.

 It was in an area without link routes with the Valnerina and economic attractions.
-During the second postwar, there was a progressive depopulation that, since 1950, turned it into one of the most euthentic ghost towns in Italy.
+During the second postwar, there was a progressive depopulation since 1950, that turned it into one of the most euthentic ghost towns in Italy.

-17. Ghost towns in italy: torre di Sperone (L’Aquila, Abruzzo)
+17. Tower of Sperone (L’Aquila, Abruzzo)

 16. Castiglione (Rome, Lazio)